AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/viewports.md

 ## Example

 The following sections use a new particle editor plug-in as an example.
-You can find its files under: *editor/plugins/particle-editor* within your Stingray installation directory.
+You can find its files under: *editor/plugins/particle-editor* within your {{ProductName}} installation directory.
 This example uses an engine viewport to preview a selected particle system, keeping the preview in sync with the changes that the user makes to the particle settings.

 (We're still working on this plug-in, so it isn't yet enabled by default in this release.
 If you want to try it out in the editor, you'll have to go into its *.stingray_plugin* file and remove the comments at the start on the `menus` and `views` extensions.)